What is a PTA?

 - A Calhoun Community College transcript documenting all previously completed general education coursework taken at CCC or accepted in transfer

-- A reading score from an ACT or ACCUPLACER test taken in the past 3 years meeting a minimum requirement of:
+- A reading score from an ACT, ACCUPLACER or ACCUPLACER NEXT GENERATION taken in the past three years.

 What classes or courses must I first take in order to apply to the PTA program?